robolyst/osquant/content/papers/moments-of-the-guassian-distribution/index.md

 where \\(\mu\\) is the mean, \\(\sigma^2\\) is the variance, \\(s\\) is the skewness, and \\(\kappa\\) is the kurtosis.

 Very often, you can calculate the moments of a function of a random value based on the moments of that random variable.
 I frequently find myself calculating the moments of functions of Gaussian random variables.
-I've listed out the moments of the Gaussian distribution here for reference and described a method for calculating co-moments.
+Here, I list out the moments of the Gaussian distribution for reference and describe a method for calculating co-moments.

 # Gaussian moments